LSariol/Bouy/README.md

-# Bouy
+# Logbook

-Logbook is a centralized logging service for local applications, designed to collect, store, and display logs from multiple self-hosted projects in real time.
+**Logbook** is a lightweight, self-hosted logging system built to centralize logs from multiple applications running on the same server or network.
+Logbook enables real-time monitoring, structured log storage, and optional external access from a personal PC or dashboard.